Choosing a Good Nursing Home

 5. Give the nursing home the taste test

 Ask the nursing home if you can eat a meal in the dining area.
 Where the residents eat, how the food looks, and how it tastes is also a good indicator of the quality of care your family member will receive at the nursing home.
 If a lot of the residents eat their meals in their rooms instead of the dining area, then that can be a sign that they are not receiving a lot of attention from the staff.
 Is the food visually appealing?
 Is it edible?
-Food is often very important not only for good physical health, but also can improve the spirits of your family member.
+Food is often very important not only for good physical health but also can improve the spirits of your family member.

-With the baby boomer generation getting older and people living longer, it should be no surprise that new nursing homes are being built in Ohio.
-But how do you know if these new facilities or existing nursing homes are any good?
 If you are faced with the difficult decision of putting your loved one into a nursing home or some type of assisted living facility, then I encourage you to follow these five tips in order to select a safe place for your family member.

 Craig McLaughlin represents people who have been seriously injured or killed as a result of nursing home neglect, motor vehicle crashes, defective products, workplace accidents, and medical negligence.
 He has been recognized by Super Lawyers, Martindale-Hubbell, AVVO, and is a life member of the Multi-Million Dollar Advocates Forum and Million Dollar Advocates Forum.